Skip to main content

 SET pg_stash_advice.stash_name = 'events_stash';

-Why it's useful: Plan stability without application changes.
-One write to a stash takes effect across every session that runs the matching queryId, with no pg_hint_plan or third-party tooling.
+My verdict: this is plan stability without touching the application.
+One write to a stash takes effect across every session that runs the matching queryId, with no pg_hint_plan and no third-party tooling.
 The right use case is a small set of queries with known planner regressions on production data.
-Applying advice has a cost even when it does not change the plan, so this is not a pattern to apply broadly across a workload.
+Applying advice has a cost even when it does not change the plan, so don't reach for it across a whole workload.
+Use it as a scalpel, not a blanket.

 DDL extraction function

 PostgreSQL has never shipped a way to pull the CREATE statement for a database, role, or tablespace out of the catalog.
 The data is there.
 The DDL is not.
-Every team that needs it writes its own extractor: a shell loop around pg_dump --schema-only, a hand-rolled catalog query inside a migration tool, a schema-management platform like Bytebase that reads the catalog directly and assembles the DDL.
+So every team that needs it ends up writing its own extractor: a shell loop around pg_dump --schema-only, a hand-rolled catalog query inside a migration tool, or a schema-management platform like Bytebase that reads the catalog directly and assembles the DDL.
 The implementations differ.
-The maintenance burden does not — every major Postgres release brings new catalog columns and new attribute encodings to absorb.
+The maintenance burden does not.
+Every major Postgres release brings new catalog columns and new attribute encodings to absorb, and somebody has to keep up.

 PostgreSQL 19 replaces those bespoke layers with a stable, in-core function-call contract.
 Three functions, one option shape, returning the DDL as text: